bestia-dev/mem6_game/mem6_server/README.md

 Nginx also redirects all http 80 to https 443.
 You can play the game here (hosted on google cloud platform):
 <https://bestia.dev/mem6>

+## new version of Warp

+The new version looks nice, but I had the problem when a user disconnects the websocket without handshake.
+It happens only on Android Chrome.